RHEcosystemAppEng/SaaSi/deployer/README.md

 git rev-parse --show-toplevel
 ```
 the two commands will bring the same directory only if you're in root directory of repo.

+Note: All dependencies **must** be installed on the environment/container where the deployer application is running!.

 ## Installer configuration
 The `deployer` runs using a configuration to specify how to install the packaged configuration: